wallyatgithub/h2loadrunner/README.md

   Edit data

-  Click "Export", and copy the generated Json data, and save it to a file <JSON FILE>
+  Click "Export", and copy the generated Json data, and save it to a file JSON_FILE_NAME

-  Use h2loadrunner --config-file=<JSON FILE> to start the load run
+  Use h2loadrunner --config-file=JSON_FILE_NAME to start the load run

 # Lua script support